Local offer for care leavers

 To prepare you for adulthood we will support you to access independence training from the age of 14.
 This may include starting the Bronze, Silver, Gold and Platinum Independence packs.

-You will also have the opportunity to attend one of the 4 week tenancy readiness courses which run three times per year.
+You will also have the opportunity to attend our online tenancy readiness courses which can be used in place of a reference on your first property.

 Accommodation